Skip to main content

 ‘I had this discussion with a friend of mine where we decided to name our most memorable four or five farming years … the years we came up with were ones when extreme hardship was experienced.
 We agreed that it’s such times when you are shaken out of your comfort zone and forced to make big changes to your operation.
 You put down a reticulated water system, you buy a feed cart, you do something … they’re the ones that really stick in your psyche.’ – Steven Scott

-Steven and Cindy Scott have a clear mission: ‘to gather and collect evidence from trusted sources to grow a sustainable business.’
+Steven and Cindy Scott have a clear mission: ‘to gather and collect evidence from trusted sources to grow a sustainable business’.
 They manage a number of properties in the Lower Slopes region of the Riverina, and the majority of their income is from cattle, particularly the sale of seedstock breeding cattle.
-Their home property is Glen Elgin with others close by at Henty and Munyabla.
+Their home property is Glen Elgin with other properties close by at Henty and Munyabla.

-Cindy and Steven are committed to well-informed changes and to assessing their impact across their farm.
+Cindy and Steven are committed to making well-informed changes and to assessing their impact across their farm.
 In recent years they have been able to put money they’ve made out of seedstock back into the landscape in the form of soil improvements and regenerative projects.
-They are keen Landcare participants and have been working toward 10% revegetation of the landscape for several years1Our partners at Sustainable Farms ANU have produced a short video detailing the benefits of revegetating landscapes at Glen Elgin: https://www.youtube.com/watch?v=Ze6Ed3YWF2Y.
+They are keen Landcare participants and have been working toward 10% revegetation of the landscape for several years.

 Image 1.
 Cindy and Steven Scott together at Glen Elgin.
 Source: Grow Love Project.